moodymudskipper/safejoin/README.md

 safejoin
 --------

 The package *safejoin* features wrappers around packages *dplyr* and *fuzzyjoin*'s functions to join safely using various checks.
+It also comes packed with features to select columns, rename them, operate on conflicting ones (coalesce for example), or aggregate the rhs on the joining columns before joining.

 Install package with: